vokegpu/ekg/README.md

 EKG is a descriptor-based low-latency memory-safe modular UI-toolkit for desktop-apps, mobile-apps, and high-performance apps.

 The purpose of EKG is to be an alternative way to create fancy and low-latency C++ memory-safety GUI-context.
+EKG is under a experimental-buildable-unstable version, which means no ready-prod release was made before.

 The complete article of EKG memory-safety model can be read [here](https://github.com/vokegpu/ekg-docs/blob/master/model/architecture-model.md#architecture-model).
-Ultimately, EKG does not use raw-ptr(s) or even smart-ptr(s), except for hardware interfaces (platform-base and rendering-api), the entire EKG use of a virtual memory with virtual address which is called `ekg::at_t`, `ekg::at_t` is a virtual-address reference pointer to EKG descriptors, you can read more about [here](https://github.com/vokegpu/ekg-docs/blob/master/model/ui-descriptor-based-model.md#ui-descriptor-based-model).`
+Ultimately, EKG does not use raw-ptr(s) or even smart-ptr(s), except for hardware interfaces (platform-base and rendering-api), the entire EKG use of a virtual memory with virtual address which is called `ekg::at_t`, `ekg::at_t` is a virtual-address reference pointer to EKG descriptors, you can read more about [here](https://github.com/vokegpu/ekg-docs/blob/master/model/ui-descriptor-based-model.md#ui-descriptor-based-model).
-EKG is under a experimental-buildable-unstable version, which means no ready-prod release was made before.

 ## GUIs with EKG